 My Teaching Philosophy

 This experience marked me profoundly, I need to teach, it is an overriding necessity.
-Now, I’m 55 years, I’m a successful business man and with a good income, but I joined a local school where I teach.
+Now, I’m 55 years, and I’m a successful businessman with a good income, but I joined a local school where I teach.

-When teaching English, my initial goal for the students is to increase the vocabulary and learn sentence structure, for the first months I don’t correct grammar mistakes, I want them to lose language inhibition, later on after this initial period I start to help them with grammar.
-To interest my students and have them motivated I use debates with themes which are current and have interest to them in terms of age and locality.
+When teaching English, my initial goal for the students is to increase their vocabulary and learn sentence structure, for the first months I don’t correct grammar mistakes, I want them to lose language inhibition, later on, after this initial period, I start to help them with grammar.
+To interest my students and have them motivated I use debates with themes that are current and interest them in terms of age and locality.

-What I do is to encourage my students to debate or argue on issues which are relevant to the place and time, for example we had a debate last week on how Islam views feminism.
-My class is made up of 60% male and 40% female and it created a lively debate between the groups I setup, so although I as teacher, to my students I give as much freedom to express themselves as possible.
+What I do is to encourage my students to debate or argue on issues that are relevant to the place and time, for example, we had a debate last week on how Islam views feminism.
+My class is made up of 60% male and 40% female and it created a lively debate between the groups I set up, so although I teach, to my students I give them as much freedom to express themselves as possible.
 I don’t think I stick to the 80 (practice)/20 (teaching rule), I think it is more 95/5.
-This of course is because they are mostly already advance students.
+This of course is because they are mostly already advanced students.

-I think the motivation that I give my students is that they discuss important issues which because of their culture is not spoken freely, that they have this opportunity to discuss in a safe place and a neutral voice, myself, which is helpful to them.
+I think the motivation that I give my students is that they discuss important issues which because of their culture are not spoken freely and that they have this opportunity to discuss in a safe place and a neutral voice, which is helpful to them.

 As I said I try to follow the lesson plan so if the lesson for that week is about mental health, I would start by briefly explain about the lesson, then I would mention a personal story of mental health issue, in my family, even if I have to make it up and from there encourage my students to open up and talk about their own stories.

-Assessment is based on the personal interaction and communication with the others.
-I’m not big fan of tests or exams.
+Assessment is based on personal interaction and communication with others.
+I’m not a big fan of tests or exams.